cameronldroberts/hugo-blog/content/posts/gatsby-to-hugo.md

 | SEO            | 100       | SEO            | 100       |

 According to the tool the Hugo site outperforms the Gatsby one.
-In defense of the Gatsby site there's a few bits of code in there that I have written to test things out and never finished them or have a few TODO items left so it may not be completely fair race.
+In defence of the Gatsby site there's a few bits of code in there that I have written to test things out and never finished them or have a few TODO items left so it may not be completely fair race.
 Having said that the Gatsby site despite being slightly neglected is not performing too badly.

 Thanks for reading and I hope you enjoyed the post!

-#### Reading list
+## Reading list
 - https://gohugo.io/hosting-and-deployment/hosting-on-netlify/
 - https://gohugo.io/getting-started/quick-start/